odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 ## Prerequisites

 * An AWS account
-* A computer with Node installed
-* A computer with Docker installed

 ## Deploy ECS containers on AWS Graviton processor
 Amazon ECS is a fully managed container orchestration service that makes it easy for you to deploy, manage, and scale containerized applications.